mgechev/blog.mgechev.com/_drafts/tree-shaking-angular2-application-rollup-javascript.md

 -rw-r--r--  1 mgechev  staff   702K Jun 26 12:01 bundle.min.js
 ```

-So, we reduced the size of the bundle to 702K only by applying a simple minification.
+So, we reduced the size of the bundle to 702K only by applying a simple minification!

+#### Compression of the Application

 Most HTTP servers support compression of the content, with gzip.
 The requested by the browser resources are compressed by the web server and sent through the network.
 Responsibility of the client is to decompress them.

-Lets find out what is the size of the compressed bundle:
+Lets find out what the size of the compressed bundle is:

 ```
 $ gzip bundle.min.js